eduardoscsouza/FaceMatch/README.md

 <img src="./sample_imgs/triplet-cos.svg" height="350"></img>

-*Image 9 - Cossine Distance Triplet over training.
+*Image 9 - Cosine Distance Triplet over training.
 Green line is validation data, and pink is training*

 |Set  |Pos Dist Mean     |Neg Dist Mean     |Triplet Loss Mean|
 |-----|------------------|------------------|-----------------|
 |Train|0.445333868265152 |0.8501749038696289|0.595158576965332|
 |Val  |0.4381791949272156|0.8464183807373047|0.59176105260849 |

-*Table 7 - Distances Using The Cossine Distance*
+*Table 7 - Distances Using The Cosine Distance*

 ### **5. Face Verification**
 After training the feature extractor with the triplet loss, we simply set the average of the mean positive distances and the mean negative distances as a threshold.
 If two vectors have a distance smaller than the threshold, they are considered as belonging to the same person, and to different people otherwise.
-We used this as a classifier, and extracted some metrics.
+We used this as a classifier and extracted some metrics.

 |Set  |Binary Accuracy   |Precision         |Recall            |True Negatives|False Positives|False Negatives|True Positives|
 |-----|------------------|------------------|------------------|--------------|---------------|---------------|--------------|